 30th June 2020

-Nick Vineall QC and Adam Temple successfully represented the Financial Conduct Authority in its claim against two companies and three individuals involved in the promotion of pension transfers into self-invested personal pensions.
+Nick Vineall QC successfully represented the Financial Conduct Authority in its claim against two companies and three individuals involved in the promotion of pension transfers into self-invested personal pensions.
 Nearly two thousand UK consumers transferred pensions worth over £86 million, a large percentage of which was used to invest into non-mainstream investments.

 Following a trial in January and February of this year, Adam Johnson QC (sitting at a Deputy High Court Judge) has handed down judgment.
 The Court agreed with the FCA’s case that the defendants were carrying on the regulated activities of arranging and advising on investments, and that they had breached the regulatory perimeter.
 He also found that the promotion of the pension transfers and the investments had involved false and misleading statements, and that the individual defendants had been knowingly involved in the contraventions.